trunk-io/docs/check/configuration/supported/nixpkgs-fmt.md

 ## Auto Enabling

-nixpkgs-fmt will be auto-enabled if any of the following filetypes are present: *nix*
+nixpkgs-fmt will be auto-enabled if any *Nix* files are present.

-## Settings